 While eating wild blueberries plain in a bowl is one of life’s better treats.
 Having them in pancakes, salads and drinks is pretty good, too!
 And since frozen blueberries are just as healthy and delicious as fresh ones, you can use frozen wild blueberries right out of the package for most cooking — no thawing needed

-Here’s their healthy recipe for blueberry muffins.
+Here’s their healthy recipe for Healthy Wild Blueberry Bran muffins.
 Make them up the night before for a quick and convenient breakfast treat.
 Or freeze a batch and thaw as needed.